-Sleep study centers says that you need 8 hours of night time sleep, this have been started umpteenth times by sleep disorder clinics as well.
+Sleep doctor chevy chase says that you need 8 hours of night time sleep, this have been started umpteenth times by sleep disorder clinics as well.
 Why though?
 What is so important about sleeping 8 hours a day.
 The answer is because the body undergoes restoration process in these 8 hours of deep sleep, and when the body doesn’t get this profound sleep time, the restoration doesn’t take place and the body fatigue builds up slowly.

 Sleep disorder clinics

 Syncing Body’s Sleeping Cycle

 Our body remembers the sleep pattern.
 So, if you make a habit of sleeping and waking up at the same time, the body will get synced to that.
 This will help you fall into a profound sleep without any hassle.
 It’s important that you don’t alter this even by 2 or 3 hours.
 It’s important that you get 8 hours of sleep at the same hours every day, to help your body restore bone and tissue matter.
 You should also avoid sleeping in late, even on the days you have off, like public holidays and weekends.
 If you have lost sleep because of the late night you pulled off at the weekend, try rectifying that loss of sleep with a nap.